(Last updated October 2022)

 - Community management

-- Design, creation and launch of weekly email campaigns to readers.
+- Design, create and launch weekly email campaigns.

 - Building communications calendars, content campaign plans and social media campaigns.

 - Learning how to build email workflows and automation.